Jwakers/articuria/README.md

 - [ ] Add loading UI when changing pages on the video management route
 - [ ] Rate limiting api routes.
 - [ ] Move email templates to a separate file for better maintainability.
-- [ ] Create cloudflare webhook should run on every deployment.
-- [ ] Should isolate development and production webhooks on cloudflare to prevent interruption of production webhook.
 - [ ] Update favicon.
 - [ ] add (create) logo to Stripe branding section
 - [ ] Improve the home page